Banff Incentive Travel Guide

 A bit further north of Banff – Jasper National Park awaits.
-Best known for it’s Columbia Icefields and Glacier Skywalk, it is worth the three and a half hour drive.
+Best known for it’s Columbia Icefields and Glacier Skywalk, it is worth the three and a half-hour drive.
 The Glacier Skywalk hovers 900 feet above the Rockies, giving attendees a unique viewpoint of the landscape.
 While at the Columbia Icefields, attendees can climb into one of the Ice Explorers and ride onto the Athabasca Glacier – an experience not soon forgotten!
 Jasper also boasts hiking trails, beautiful glacier lakes, and views from the Jasper SkyTram.

 Event Ideas in Banff

 The town of Banff is the perfect place to host Executive Dinners or a dine-around for attendees.
 The streets are lined with shops, bars and the areas top restaurants.
 The evening could start out with a beer tasting at the Banff Avenue Brewing Company or a tour of Banff’s own distillery – Park Distillery – who distill their liquor using glacier water from the mountains and grains sourced only from Alberta.
 Afterward, attendees can enjoy Canadian fare in a rustic setting at The Maple Leaf, Canadian farm-to-table eats at The Bison, or the finest Alberta raised beef at Chuck’s Steakhouse.
-After dinner fun can continue at Wild Bill’s Saloon for karaoke or a dance party at The Dancing Sasquatch.
+After dinner, the fun can continue at Wild Bill’s Saloon for karaoke or a dance party at The Dancing Sasquatch.

-The Sky Bistro on Sulphur Mountain is another great choice for a group dinner – perhaps the Welcome Reception or Farewell Dinner.
-The Sky Bistro is uniquely positioned at the peak of Sulphur Mountain and only accessible via the Banff Gondola or by foot.
+The Sky Bistro on Sulphur Mountain is another excellent choice for a group dinner – perhaps the Welcome Reception or Farewell Dinner.
+The Sky Bistro is uniquely positioned at the peak of Sulphur Mountain and only accessible via the Banff Gondola or on foot.
 Attendees are given the unique experience of taking the 8 min gondola ride up to the peak as the Canadian Rockies rise around them.
 Once they arrive, the sweeping view greets them as they work their way to the Bistro.
 The menu consists of locally sourced ingredients of the highest quality and will not disappoint.
 Non-private group reservations and full buyouts are available.
 After dinner, attendees can enjoy the outdoor firepit and one last view before boarding the gondola for the base.